scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 * Change and update existing infrastructure
 ]
 ???
-**"One of the main benefits of IaC is the ability to change and update what you built.
+**One of the main benefits of IaC is the ability to change and update what you built.
 There are many tools that allow you to provision infrastructure.
 This is sometimes called 'Day 0' of operations.
 The real challenge is managing Day N. What happens when you need to alter the infrastructure you built?
 Maybe you need to destroy or recreate part or all of it?
 Are you prepared to maintain and care for this infrastructure, without causing any downtime?
-Because Terraform is a _stateful_ tool, it can help you keep track of your infrastructure and change it with minimal impact."**
+Because Terraform is a _stateful_ tool, it can help you keep track of your infrastructure and change it with minimal impact.**

 ---
 name: IaC2